pragyansharma24/DataVisualizations_ClimateChange/Report.md

 <img src="/images/Viz3_TempChanges.gif" alt="Temperature Changes" width="600">
 </p>

-**Source**:This visualization is taken from the Flickr account of Antti Lipponen, a research scientist at the Finnish Meteorological Institute. [link](https://www.flickr.com/photos/150411108@N06/)
+**Source**: This visualization is taken from the Flickr account of Antti Lipponen, a research scientist at the Finnish Meteorological Institute. [link](https://www.flickr.com/photos/150411108@N06/)

 **Evaluation Score**: My assessment score for Visualization #3 is given below.

 **Criterion**| **Score**
 ---------- | :---: